markusgrotz/python3-armarx/README.md

-# Python bindings for ArmarX
+# Python ArmarX - A Python toolbox for ArmarX

 ```
 from armarx import 🤖  as ❤